pesto-students/f1-RemoteUp-be-beta-f1/README.md

 # Installation

 - Fork or directly clone this repository to your local machine
-- Use the `yarn` command to install dependencies
+- Use the `npm install` command to install dependencies
-- Once the dependencies are finished installing, use the `yarn start` command inside the root directory to run the backend application in your local machine
+- Once the dependencies are finished installing, use the `npm start` command inside the root directory to run the backend application in your local machine

 <br/>